kallemy/ytadblock/README.md

-# ytadblock
+# ytcompanion
-Youtube ad blocker extension for Chrome
+Youtube Companion extension for Chrome

 As Youtube has prevented the use of most common ad blockers, here's a new one made just for YouTube.
 It's a Chrome extension that skips video ads instantaneously and hides static page ads.

 Also added a "Show only new videos" button to load all videos, remove all videos older than 1 day, remove shorts, mixes, ads, promo, remove videos you've already watched and then rearrange videos so you have only fresh videos in the home page.
-I should rename this to Youtube Companion...
+Renamed the package to Youtube Companion.

 Works in English and Finnish language settings.